HL7/cqf-recommendations/input/pagecontent/methodology.md

 Ideally, each artifact should have at least one _positive_ and one _negative_ test case.
 In addition, edge cases and boundary conditions should be considered and where appropriate, additional test cases provided.
 The goal of unit testing is to ensure that each of the artifacts functions as expected in isolation.

-As of the time of this writing, unit testing for Libraries can be accomplished using the Atom CQL plugin by creating test folders for each test case.
-See the [Adding Test Cases](https://github.com/cqframework/content-ig-walkthrough#adding-test-cases) topic in the Content IG Walkthrough for more information.
+As of the time of this writing, unit testing for Libraries can be accomplished using the [VSCode CQL](https://github.com/cqframework/vscode-cql) plugin by creating test folders for each test case.
+See the [Adding Test Cases](https://github.com/cqframework/vscode-cql/wiki/User-Guide#adding-test-data) topic in the VSCode User's Guide for more information.

 #### Component Testing